Bytewerk/beetwerk/README.md

 Installation
 =======
-Have a look at the [Hackerspace Music Server Guide](https://github.com/Bytewerk/beetwerk/wiki/Hackerspace-Music-Server-Guide) in the wiki. tl;dr version:
+Have a look at the [Hackerspace Music Server Guide](https://github.com/Bytewerk/beetwerk/wiki/Hackerspace-Music-Server-Guide) in the wiki.
+Tl;dr version:

 ```% npm install beetwerk```